Joe Deters

-Joseph Theodore Deters (born April 4, 1957) is an American politician and lawyer, who currently serves as Justice on the Ohio Supreme Court, since 2023.
+Joseph Theodore Deters (born April 4, 1957) is an American lawyer and jurist who has served as a justice on the Ohio Supreme Court since 2023.
+A member of the Republican Party, he was previously the prosecuting attorney of Hamilton County, Ohio, from 1992 to 1999 and again from 2005 to 2023, as well as Ohio state treasurer from 1999 to 2005.

-Early life, family, and education
+Early life and education

 Deters is the oldest of eight children born to Nancy and Donald Deters.
 His grandfather, Daniel Tehan, was a longtime Hamilton County Sheriff.

 Deters graduated from St. Xavier High School in 1975.
-He graduated with a Bachelor's degree from the University of Cincinnati in 1979, and his Juris Doctor from the University of Cincinnati College of Law in 1982.
+He graduated with a bachelor's degree from the University of Cincinnati in 1979, and received his Juris Doctor from the University of Cincinnati College of Law in 1982.

 Career

 Deters began his career in public service in 1982 as an Assistant Hamilton County Prosecutor.
 Six years later in 1988 he was elected as Hamilton County's Clerk of Courts.
 He returned to the Hamilton County Prosecutor's office in 1992 after being appointed and later elected Prosecuting Attorney.
 He was re-elected Prosecuting Attorney in 1996.

 In 1999, Deters was sworn in as Ohio's 44th State Treasurer where he was responsible for collecting, managing, and investing more than $11 billion in assets for the State of Ohio.
 During his tenure, the Ohio Treasurer's Office received 23 national awards for innovation and technology and earned interest on investments faster than any prior administration.

 In the fall of 2004, Deters' commitment to his young family and love for his hometown brought him back to Cincinnati where he once again ran for Hamilton County Prosecuting Attorney.
 In an historic write-in campaign for Prosecutor, Deters won 60% of the vote.
 On January 2, 2005, he was soon sworn in yet again as Hamilton County Prosecutor and was subsequently re-elected in 2008, 2012, 2016, and 2020, making him Hamilton County's longest tenured prosecuting attorney.

-In late 2022, Governor Mike DeWine appointed Deters to the Ohio Supreme Court.
-He was sworn in on January 7, 2023, as the 163rd Justice of the Supreme Court of Ohio where he proudly remains today.

-As Prosecutor, Deters has managed high-profile cases that have attracted national and international attention.
+As county prosecutor, Deters has managed high-profile cases that have attracted national and international attention.
 In 1987, he led the investigation of Donald Harvey, a convicted serial killer who pleaded guilty to murdering 37 people while working as a hospital orderly.
 Approximately 30 years later, he prosecuted his fifth serial killer, Samuel Little, who murdered two Cincinnati women over the course of a 30-year killing spree.
 In total, Deters has prosecuted six serial killers.